tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

 The term dwc:basisOfRecord has the comment "Recommended best practice is to use a controlled vocabulary such as the set of local names of the identifiers for classes in Darwin Core."
 The list of these values can be determined by searching https://github.com/tdwg/dwc/blob/master/vocabulary/term_versions.csv for rows with status="recommended" and rdf_type="http://www.w3.org/2000/01/rdf-schema#Class".
-For tests against a dwc:Occurrence record, the set of valid terms is more limited and embodied in the resource found at https://rs.gbif.org/vocabulary/dwc/basis_of_record.xml.
-This test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.
+For Tests against a dwc:Occurrence record, the set of valid terms is more limited and embodied in the resource found at https://rs.gbif.org/vocabulary/dwc/basis_of_record.xml.
+This Test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.

 [🠱](#indexes-to-the-tests)
 ********************